 Center for Women with Disabilities

 Accessibility to care is key to good health.
 Some 27 million women with disabilities in the U.S. face difficulty and discomfort in accessing women’s health care.
-Therefore our equipment is specially designed to make women’s health care for those with disabilities fully accessible.
+Our equipment is specially designed to make women’s health care for those with disabilities fully accessible.

 For example, women in wheelchairs are weighed on a scale in their chairs and the wheelchair is weighed separately later.
 Our mammogram equipment is wheelchair accessible.
 As some women with disabilities experience leg spasms, we can accommodate them with specially designed stirrups for safety, security, and comfort.